Update, 3/10/23: Article verified, updated, and expanded for 2023.

 If you haven’t used a mechanical keyboard before, you may wonder what the hype is about.
 There are many reasons why you should choose one over a membrane keyboard or your laptop’s built-in version.

 Mechanical keyboards are customizable to your personal preferences.
 You can choose the way it looks, sounds, and feels.
 Customization is just one of many benefits of mechanical options compared to membrane models, such as greater durability and build quality.

 What to Look for in a Mechanical Keyboard

 Choosing your first keyboard can be challenging, especially if you are new to mechanical versions.
 It is an understatement to say there are many options.
 It boils down to a few elements: sound, feel, and features.

-The switches in a mechanical keyboard will determine your typing experience, so those are the most important items to prioritize.
+- Switches: In a mechanical keyboard, switches will determine your typing experience, so those are the most important items to prioritize.
 There are three main kinds: linear, tactile, and clicky.
 Linear switches are the quietest and don’t have a noticeable tactile bump.
 Tactile switches have a bump you can feel while you type, but they aren’t too loud.
 Clicky switches have an evident clicking noise and a tactile bump.

 No matter the features you are looking for, there is a great portable mechanical keyboard for you.
 These top seven include great options for all types of users while prioritizing portability.

 Best Overall: Logitech MX Mechanical Mini

 - ✓ Compact design makes it easy to transport and take with you